itsjaya — AI Portfolio

 Frontend Architecture

-jayaremala.com (GitHub Pages — static export, no basePath) │ ├── / Avocado — full-screen, no nav/footer ├── /chat Same chatbot, portfolio nav accessible ├── /portfolio Hero + domain chips + projects + skills ├── /experience Timeline ├── /education Cards ├── /projects Grid with source link pill buttons ├── /blog Index sorted by publishedAt ├── /blog/[slug] Source Serif 4 font + engagement ├── /lab Living system design index └── /lab/[slug] This page All portfolio routes share layout via (portfolio) route group.
-Chatbot lives outside — no nav, no footer, full screen.
+jayaremala.com (GitHub Pages — static export, no basePath) │ ├── / Avocado — full-screen, no nav/footer ├── /chat Same chatbot, portfolio nav accessible ├── /portfolio Hero + domain chips + projects + skills ├── /experience Timeline ├── /education Cards ├── /projects Grid with source link pill buttons ├── /blog Index sorted by publishedAt ├── /blog/[slug] Source Serif 4 font + engagement ├── /lab Living system design index ├── /lab/[slug] This page ├── /quotes Curated quotes — QuotesFeed with categories ├── /gallery Photo grid — milestones, events, and achievements ├── /now What I'm currently building, learning, reading ├── /mcp Public MCP server explainer + live tool playground + connect configs ├── /system Live observability — latency percentiles, RAG timing, model fallback └── /admin Stats dashboard + content editors (no-index) All portfolio routes share layout via (portfolio) route group.
+Chatbot lives outside — no nav, no footer, full screen. /admin is not linked in nav; robots.txt: no-index, no-follow.

 Tech Stack